 P.S.
 The decision to go to conference committee was made in one of the Senate's infamous "informal sessions" with only two senators (Rosenberg and Tarr) in the room.
 As we've pointed out before, the Massachusetts Constitution requires a quorum of 20 to conduct any business.
 But with a wink and a nod, they "pretend" there's a quorum and go on from there.
 That's your Legislature at work.

+2. ADL and radical homosexual groups worked with House members to craft anti-bullying bill.
+Includes two groups that terrorized a church in downtown Boston!
 When the House first put together its version of the "anti-bully" bill, it did not include many of the radical aspects.
 This angered the ADL and the homosexual activists.
 They put on the full-court lobbying press.
 On the morning of the debate and vote by the full House, both the Globe and Herald had articles about it.
 By the afternoon, the bill was passed and they got most of what they wanted.
-That's power.
+That's power. | Hardcore PR.
+The morning of the House debate and vote, both the Boston Globe (left) and Boston Herald had articles describing how the pro-homosexual coalition was unhappy with the preliminary changes and demanded much more.
+Their pressure continued and proved fruitful.

 Although GLSEN itself has purposefully stayed in the background, the House leadership has worked very closely with a coalition that included some of the most radical and heinous homosexual groups to craft their anti-bullying bill.
 It includes two groups that terrorized the Park Street Church in Boston last year in a hideous incident involving bullhorns, screaming, and desecration of an historic cemetery.